The data model

 - AND Hospitals can treat all patients without crisis care

-- AND At-risk Healthcare workers have robust testing place
+- AND At-risk Healthcare workers have robust testing in place

 - AND We have reliable access to materials necessary for incremental disinfecting and cleaning workstations and points of transmission (e.g. – can we get hand sanitizer and disinfecting wipes in enough volume to support having people in the office)